vippsas/vipps-recurring-api/vipps-recurring-api.md

 ## Step 3: Create a charge
 Create a charge for a given agreement. `due` will define for which date the charge will be performed.
-This date have to be at a minimum two days in the future.
+This date has to be at a minimum two days in the future.
 The `amount` of a charge is flexible and does not have to match the `price` of the agreement.

 A limit is in place however, which is 10 times the agreement `price` during the span of the last `interval`.